tom-tan/bhxiv-gen-pdf/README.md

 # Generate PDF for BioHackrXiv.org

 We use pandoc with LaTeX templates to generate the PDF from markdown that can be submitted to https://biohackrxiv.org/.
-Note we also have an online tool that can do same from http://biohackrxiv.genenetwork.org/.
+Note we also have plans for an online tool that can do same from http://biohackrxiv.genenetwork.org/.

+Here you find the required steps to run to code on your own.
+There is also a [dockerized version](#run-via-docker).

+If you find any bugs, please propose improvements via PRs.
+Thanks!

 # Prerequisites